RAKWireless/rak7391-examples/Standalone_LoRaWAN_Gateway_TagoCore/README.md

 ### 2. Services

-We have 5 services defined in the [Docker-compose](./docker-compose.yml) file:
+We have 5 services defined in the [docker compose](./docker-compose.yml) file:

 - `udp-packet-forwarder` interacts with the LoRa chip to receive and transfer LoRa packets
 - `stack` is a TTN stack service which depends on `redis` and `postgres` service.
 This service enables connectivity, management, and monitoring of devices, gateways and end-user applications